mcrocco/Cisco-Enterprise-Network/README.md

 # Cisco Enterprise LAN 3 Architecture
 <img src="https://i.imgur.com/D273xem.png"/>
-In this project, I create &amp; configure an enterprise network with Cisco devices.

 In this project, we configure an entire Enterprise Cisco Network environment based on the 3-layer LAN Architecture.